SAP-samples/abap-cheat-sheets/02_Structures.md

          comp6 TYPE REF TO i,          "data reference comp7 LIKE data_object,       "deriving type from a data object
-         comp8 TYPE LINE OF itab_type, "component has structured type, type derived from internal table type comp9 LIKE LINE OF itab,      "component has structured type, type derived from internal table comp10,                       "no TYPE/LIKE specification: component is of type c length 1
+         comp8 TYPE LINE OF itab_type, "component has structured type, type derived from internal table type comp9 LIKE LINE OF itab,      "component has structured type, type derived from internal table
          ...,
        END OF struc_type.
 ```